 This online guidance has been developed for decision and policy makers in public authorities as well as urban transport actors within the BSR region (and beyond) who are faced with the task to implement sustainable urban mobility solutions in their cities.
 Those who are already working with sustainable mobility will find helpful proven practicies shared by project partners and further experts, and all learners will have the opportunity to engage in dialogue with each other and share own experiences.
 Also, the decision-makers of tomorrow, i.e. master students in related fields of studies, will find relevant information and knowledge, for example, as input for master theses or further research.

 This set of interactive openly accessible modules has been designed to meet the knowledge needs of a heterogenous audience, meaning that users can chose their very own learning path and tap selectively into the knowledge that they want.
-If you'd like to be informed when the material is accessible, please send us a message to communications(at)bsr-electric.eu.
+Note: First time users will have to create an account on the learning platform before they can enroll to this module.

 Note: You can still register and access all content, yet this course was implemented in early 2019.